Questions you may have about using a limited company? Buy to let company or not?

 Section 24 mortgage interest relief

 One of the key reasons why more UK landlords are using a limited company is because of Section 24 mortgage interest relief.
 UK landlords no longer receive the top tax rate relief for the mortgage costs of their buy to let properties.
-They now get just 20% tax reducer on the mortgage interest costs.
+They now get just 20% tax reduction on the mortgage interest costs.
 This means that buy to let property investors are paying more tax than they did before.

 A limited company is not affected by the issues surrounding mortgage interest relief.
 All the mortgage interest costs may still be offset against the rental income of the property portfolio.
+This means that UK limited companies that buy residential properties still get tax relief from mortgage interest costs.

 The income tax benefits of using a limited company